 There are many encounters in The Fasting Web at the Spider Feast can be solved in multiple ways.
 The module does a great job of informing the DM of some of the options that players may have that will solve the puzzle or make the encounter easier on their end.

-The best example of this is when the party tries to find the way to open the secret entrance to Sot’Zerrik.
+The best example of this is when the party tries to find a way to open the secret entrance to Sot’Zerrik.
 Jeeyan knows the password, but he will not just give it away.
 This information can be found in one of the books in the library.
 There are clues within the room that holds the entrance that will entice the party to go explore different sections of Orlenggin D’Wenress as well.

 Having a character that knows Undercommon or has a way to read Undercommon is very important if you decide to kill Jeeyan.
-Otherwise they will never find the clue to opening the secret entrance to Shomarrah’s Belly as it is written in one of the books in Undercommon.
+Otherwise, they will never find the clue to opening the secret entrance to Shomarrah’s Belly as it is written in one of the books in Undercommon.

 Moral Quandaries and Plot Twists